Close menu

 The last few years have been challenging with the impact of the pandemic, subsequent transportation and supply issues, and inflationary pressures playing havoc with margins.
 Rising interest rates and the cost-of-living crisis continue to impact UK manufacturing in both domestic and export markets.

-Such ongoing pressure has a detrimental effect on production and compromised safety is often an unforeseen side effect during a downturn.
-Maintaining safety standards to protect people and business security, regardless of the economic environment is important.
+Such ongoing pressure has a detrimental effect on production and compromised health and safety in manufacturing is often an unforeseen side effect during a downturn.
+Maintaining health and safety standards to protect people and business security, regardless of the economic environment, is important.
 Workplace accidents not only harm the individuals involved but have a detrimental impact on the business resulting in more pressure at an already challenging time.

 What is the extent of risk to workers in manufacturing?